 - ¼ cup fresh pressed orange juice (one very juicy orange)

 - 1 cup good white tequila

-- Rub one quarter of lime around rims of four glasses.
+- Rub one-quarter of lime around the rims of four glasses.

-- Dip glasses up-side-down onto plate covered in thin layer of salt.
+- Dip glasses up-side-down onto a plate covered in a thin layer of salt.